MonikerDev/Last-Date/README.md

 Among every overworld gimmick, exploring takes time.
 Moving from one section of town to the other costs time, so the player will need to be careful with how often they move between subsections of the map.
 While the sections are big enough to allow a handful of things to do per section, the player will often need to go between them for questlines and following story threads.
 The design of the map needs to make it feel like there is something to find everywhere in the map, that exploring holds valuable secrets.
 There needs to be a careful balance between it and other activities for surviving.
 Each location holds different valuable information or needs for progression.
 Some doors require keys, dark places require a light source, and some places are restricted from public access.

+## __Project Goals__

+As of right now the project is simply a prototype.
+The idea was novel on paper but turned out to be less fun to play than anticipated.
+This means that the overall design needs a few reworks, and while there are ideas recorded efforts will not be made to implement them until further notice.
+However, for the goal of building the prototype itself, all requirements were met and the prototype was satisfactory despite its short comings.

 ## __Technologies Used__